-Requires a covered entity, in order to be eligible for the affirmative defense, to create, maintain, and comply with a written cybersecurity program that contains certain safeguards for the protection of personal information, restricted information, or both.
+- Requires a covered entity, in order to be eligible for the affirmative defense, to create, maintain, and comply with a written cybersecurity program that contains certain safeguards for the protection of personal information, restricted information, or both. - Requires the cybersecurity program to meet the bill's design, scale, and scope requirements and to reasonably comply with an industry recognized cybersecurity framework listed in the bill. - Allows a covered entity to have a cybersecurity program that protects personal information and therefore to be entitled to assert an affirmative defense to a cause of action involving a data breach concerning personal information.